John the Baptist

 John the Baptist, also called John in the Wilderness, was the subject of at least eight artworks by Michelangelo Merisi da Caravaggio.
 The story of John the Baptist is told in the Gospels.

-John the Baptist ived in the wilderness of Judea between Jerusalem and the Dead Sea.
+John the Baptist lived in the Wilderness of Judea between Jerusalem and the Dead Sea.
 He baptized Jesus in the Jordan and was eventually killed by Herod Antipas when he called on the king to correct his evil ways.
-John was often depicted in Christian art; he can be recognized by his bowl, reed cross, camel skin and lamb.
-The most popular scene before the Counter-Reformation was the baptism of John by Jesus, or the baptism of infants with the infant Jesus and Mary, his mother.
-For the young Caravaggio, John was invariably a boy or a young man alone in the desert.
+John was often depicted in Christian art; he can be recognized by his bowl, reed cross, camel skin, and lamb.
+The most famous scene before the Counter-Reformation was the baptism of John by Jesus, or the baptism of infants with the infant Jesus and Mary, his mother.
+John was invariably a boy or a young man alone in the desert for the young Caravaggio.

-In addition to these works representing John alone, mostly dated to his early years, the artist executed three narrative scenes of John’s death: the great Execution in Malta, and two sombre Salomes with his head, one in Madrid, and another one in London.
-Moreover, the most famous versions of the artist’s works are in the Capitoline Museums (Museo Capitolino) and a copy of this is in the Galleria Doria Pamphilj in Rome.
+In addition to these works representing John alone, mostly dated to his early years, the artist executed three narrative scenes of John’s death: the excellent Execution in Malta, two somber Salomes with his head, one in Madrid, and another one in London.
+Moreover, the most famous versions of the artist’s works are in the Capitoline Museums (Museo Capitolino), and a copy of this is in the Galleria Doria Pamphilj in Rome.

 St John the Baptist was one of Caravaggio’s favorite subjects.
 John the Baptist is depicted in this painting younger than in other artworks.
 It is one of Caravaggio’s late works datable to 1610.
 The subject has a simple pose and thoughtful gaze, and it would appear to be the portrait of a shepherd boy at rest with the striking red drapery on the side.